distil/jserializer/README.md

 JSerializer is a JSON Serializer for Ruby objects.
 It is designed to be a drop-in replacement of Active Model Serializer (target version: [0.8](https://github.com/rails-api/active_model_serializers/tree/0-8-stable)) with [better performance](benchmark/README.md).

-JSerializer does not rely on Rails or Active Model, and only requires few dependencies which makes it easier to be used in general Ruby project.
+JSerializer does not rely on Rails or Active Model or Active Support, which makes it easier to be integrated into general Ruby projects.

 ## Installation